knative/docs/blog/articles/event-driven-image-bigquery-processing-pipelines.md

    Cyprus) to call the `QueryRunner` service once a day.
-2. The QueryRunner service receives the scheduler events for the UK and Cyprus, queries COVID-19 cases for each of them using BigQuery's public Covid-19 dataset and saves the result in a separate BigQuery table.
-Once done, `QueryRunner` returns a custom `CloudEvent` of type `dev.knative.samples.querycompleted`.
+2. The QueryRunner service receives the scheduler events for the UK and Cyprus, queries COVID-19 cases for each of them using BigQuery's public COVID-19 data set, and saves the results in a separate BigQuery table.
+After this is done, `QueryRunner` returns a custom `CloudEvent` of type `dev.knative.samples.querycompleted`.
 3. `ChartCreator` service written in Python.
 It receives the `querycompleted`